Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Measurements of mode parameters

-For a subset of modes, Lorentzian fits performed on four-year time segments are robust.
-These include the $m=1$ high-latitude mode, and the $m=4$, $8$, $12$, and $14$ Rossby modes.
-For these 5 modes, we are able to extract reliable temporal variations of the mode line widths $\Gamma_m$, in the sense that the product of the fitted Lorentzian amplitude and line width is consistent with the independently measured mode power $E_m$ obtained using the method described above.
+For a subset of modes, Lorentzian fits performed on 4-year time segments are robust.
+These include the $m=1$ HL mode, and the $m=4$, $8$, $12$, and $14$ ER modes.
+For these five modes, we were able to extract reliable temporal variations of the mode line widths ($\Gamma_m$) in the sense that the product of the fitted Lorentzian amplitude and line width is consistent with the independently measured mode power ($E_m$) obtained using the method described above.
 The results are shown in Appendix~\ref{fig:lorentzianfit}.
-For the remaining modes, the Lorentzian fits are not sufficiently stable across the four-year segments, and the resulting parameters do not show satisfactory consistency with the corresponding mode power $E_m$.
+For the remaining modes, the Lorentzian fits are not sufficiently stable across the 4-year segments, and the resulting parameters do not show satisfactory consistency with the corresponding mode power ($E_m$).
 We therefore do not consider these fits reliable and do not report these modes from the analysis based on Lorentzian fitting.